doldam0/ssh-sync/README.md

 ### Commands

 - `-n` (int): Check duration.
 This program checks the source directory every n seconds.
-- `--ignore-existing` (bool): Ignore existing files.
+- `-ignore-existing` (bool): Ignore existing files.
 This program does not transfer existing files if this flag is set.
-- `--count` (int): Check count.
+- `-count` (int): Check count.
 This program transfers files after checking n times.
 If the file size is updated, the check count is reset.
 This option is useful for transferring large files that are updated frequently.
 - `-h` (bool): Show help.
 - `-v` (bool): Verbose mode.
 This program outputs debug messages if this flag is set.
 - `<src>` (string): Source directory.